osmanpontes/react-use-file-upload/README.md

 ### createFormData

-A function that will prepare the `files` to be sent to an external API by creating a new [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object, appending the `files` to it, and returning that same FormData object.
+A function that will prepare the `files` to be sent to an external API by creating a new [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object, appending the `files` to it, and then returning the FormData object.

 ```
 () => FormData
 ```

-### onFileDrag
+### handleFileDDEvent

-A function that prevents you from writing boilerplate code in your input fields.
+A function that prevents you from writing boilerplate code, and will call `e.preventDefault` and `e.stopPropagation` behind the scenes.

 ```
 (e) => void